Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 Folk ways to help relieve symptoms

-Deal with unpleasant symptoms funds can help traditional medicine...
-They cannot replace drug therapy, acting solely as an add-on.
+deal with unpleasant symptoms resources can help traditional medicine.
+They cannot replace drug therapy, acting solely as a supplement.
 Before using any folk recipes it is necessary to consult a doctor in order to avoid unintentional harm to health: